-Early pension: Age 60 and three months with at least 30 years of coverage (gradually rising by three months a year until it reaching age 65 in 2025).
+Early pension: Age 60 and nine months (gradually rising by three months a year until reaching 63 in 2025) with at least 30 years of coverage.

 Deferred pension: The pension may be deferred.
 There is no age limit.

 Old-age benefits are payable abroad.